 Non-Official Members of the National Startup Advisory Council of India

-BYJU RAVEENDRAN: Perhaps the most famous member on the list is Mr. Byju Raveendran, founder, and CEO of BYJU’S The Learning App.
+BYJU RAVEENDRAN: Perhaps, the most famous member on the list is BYJU’s owner and CEO, Byju Raveendran of BYJU’S The Learning App.
 BYJU’S vision is to provide a 360° learning experience to kids in the form of classes from best teachers, interactive assignments, and assessments that are personalized to every student.
 BYJU’S is India’s first EdTech decacorn company.
-BYJU’S has launched largescale CSR initiatives like the BYJU’S Education for All and BYJU’S Give Initiative to help students from poor socio-economic backgrounds.
+BYJU’S has launched largescale CSR initiatives like BYJU’S Education for All and BYJU’S Give Initiative to help students from poor socio-economic backgrounds.
 BYJU’S has also partnered with the NSDC to train teachers of the future.